martdegraaf/martdegraaf.github.io/content/posts/verifyLogged-with-xunit.md

 ---

 # Introduction
-For a client i wanted to test that logError was called.
+For a client, i wanted to test that logError was called.
 Consider for example this piece of code below.
 The catch operation was added to swallow the exception of the delete action.
-We want to test this behaviour, but still would like to know the logError is being called.
+We want to test this behavior, but still would like to know the logError is being called.

 ## The system under test
 ```cs {linenos=table}